pxue/awesome-startup-communities/README.md

-# Awesome Startup Communities: Awesome list of communities related to creating, running and being successful at startups.
+# Awesome Startup Communities

+Awesome list of communities related to creating, running and being successful at startups.

 Have a community you want to share?
 Open a PR or email paul@spacestationlabs.ltd